mg132406560/memuse/README.md

 // append a new line to the file with current statistics memuse.poll()

+// append a new line to the file with current statistics AND a tag message memuse.tag('this is a message')

 // generate lines chart into SVG file memuse.end('./mem.svg')
 ```